fhac-ida/tackle-simulator/README.md

 Tackle should now be available at http://localhost:8000.
 If you're using Docker, you can also reach PhpMyAdmin for easier database management at http://localhost:8080.

+You can login to the platform via: admin@tackle.example | secret

 You can stop the system by stopping the running cmd services and by running:
 ```bash
 docker-compose -f ../docker-compose-dev.yml down